 If you would like to include footer text about McKnight at the end of your release or announcement, please use the following pre-approved boilerplate language:

 The McKnight Foundation, a Minnesota-based family foundation, seeks to improve the quality of life for present and future generations.
-Program interests include regional economic and community development, Minnesota’s arts and artists, early literacy, youth development, Midwest climate and energy, Mississippi River water quality, neuroscience research, international crop research, and rural livelihoods.
+Program interests include regional economic and community development, Minnesota’s arts and artists, education equity, youth engagement, Midwest climate and energy, Mississippi River water quality, neuroscience research, international crop research, and rural livelihoods.
 Founded in 1953 and independently endowed by William and Maude McKnight, the Foundation had assets of approximately $2.2 billion and granted about $87 million in 2016. www.mcknight.org

 Grant announcements timing and process

 We strongly encourage grantees to share news of grant awards, grant-supported activities, and program impact and outcomes.
 Sharing information about your supported activities can foster visibility for important issues, maintain or increase positive momentum, and encourage widespread use of best practices and lessons learned.
 In this, we endorse use of internal, local, and national media.

 For the first public announcement of funding, we generally request that grantees wait until after McKnight has distributed its own official grants announcements, about one month after board approval.
 However, we are open to making reasonable exceptions as necessary.
 Grantees wishing to announce earlier for a particular strategic purpose are asked to contact McKnight communications administrator Shannon Eisentrager at 612-333-4220 or email@example.com.